Reading Time: 18 minutes

 Critics of speed reading say it makes reading tedious and lowers comprehension.
 They are partly right, but this is temporary.
 Just like in learning any skill, the initial practice is difficult, hard to enjoy, and many times makes you worse than you were before.
 It takes time to make a new skill less conscious and get good enough to start enjoying it.
 You are basically re-learning to read.
 Can you remember learning to ride a bicycle?
 You kept losing balance, falling, and not going anywhere.
 You couldn’t enjoy riding the bike or go anywhere because you were still learning.

 What should you look out for?
 People who have tried speed reading and then criticized it are likely to have made one of the three following mistakes.
 Avoid them and you’ll make speed reading work for you.

 1. They didn’t stick with it long enough.
 The techniques have to become second nature before you can focus completely on the book again.
 In the beginning, you will be too conscious of the way you are moving your eyes or how fast you are going, which will take away from the book itself.
 It takes practice.
 If the techniques are not unconscious your focus will be divided and you won’t enjoy or understand as much what you are reading.
 You would be essentially trying to multitask.

 2. They practiced on books they were interested in.
 You should practice speed reading on books you don’t care about until you get used to the techniques.
 Why?
 Because the goal at this point is to develop your reading speed, not to read the book.
 Imagine someone trying to learn speed typing while writing a novel.
 They would probably complain that the novel didn’t turn out too good and that they didn’t enjoy writing it.
 Shocking.

 Once you internalize the techniques you won’t be thinking about them anymore.
-You will be able to apply them on all books without affecting your comprehension or enjoyment of reading.
+You will be able to apply them to all books without affecting your comprehension or enjoyment of reading.

 Remember: Don’t obsess about speed reading techniques when you are reading what you want to read.
 Leave the speed reading practice for practice time with practice books until the skill becomes unconscious.